Table of Contents

 Things Spain is known for in culture

-Although the flamenco dance style in Spain dates back to the origins of Roma music in Eastern Europe,
+Although the flamenco dance style in Spain dates back to the origins of Rome music in Eastern Europe,

 The paella dish in Spain